Free Shipping on all orders over $150

 Mood swings, brain fog and changes to your focus and memory.

-As we now know, estrogen is key to good brain function and it helps with the stimulation of the ‘happy’ chemicals serotonin and dopamine.
+As we now know, estrogen is key to good brain function and it helps with the stimulation of the ‘happy’ chemicals serotonin, dopamine and norepinephrine.
 But our moods are also reliant on the calming effects of progesterone.
-So as progesterone lowers in our 30s and estrogen usually begins to fluctuate in our 40s and 50s an imbalance can lead to mood swings and feelings of irritability, sadness, anxiety and panic attacks.
+So as progesterone lowers in our 30s and estrogen usually begins to fluctuate in our 40s an imbalance can lead to mood swings and feelings of irritability, sadness, anxiety and panic attacks.

 Also known as mental fatigue, forgetfulness, cotton wool brain, fuzzy or cloudy thinking, brain fog is actually an umbrella term for a gamut of conditions such as poor concentration, lack of focus and memory lapses.